jploveless/tridisl/README.md

 # tridisl
-Triangular dislocation element wrapper functions
+Triangular dislocation element wrapper functions in Matlab

 Based on algorithms published in: